jasonvictor1/social_engineering_investigation/README.md

 # Cybersecurity Best Practices

-This repository is a comprehensive guide to understanding and defending against phishing and other types of social engineering attacks in electronic communications.
-It contains practical advice, examples, and analyses to educate users and organizations on maintaining online safety.
+## Overview
+This repository contains the work and findings from my job simulation experience with ANZ Australia.
+It was conducted through the Forage platform.
+The simulation focused on investigating suspicious emails and handling phishing attempts.
+This is a crucial skill in today's digital landscape where phishing and social engineering attacks are prevalent.

 ## Contents